dtwest/Porthole/README.md

 Right now the app is using a tcp scan strategy as I'm running under the assumption that not everyone who runs this will have root access which is required to do a use a syn scan strategy.

-Additionally, to make sure that scans are reasonably fast for the purposes of demonstration, I'm not using options such as `-p-` to scan all ports.
+Additionally, to make sure that scans are reasonably fast for the purposes of demonstration, I'm not using options such as `-p-` to scan all ports, and I'm doing -F for speed.

 If you have root access, and want it all... well tweak the options, and scan strategy.